Alsace Wine Classification: AOC, Grand Cru, and Crémant Explained

 Gentil d’Alsace is a good-quality, easy-drinking, blended wine with at least 50% noble varieties.
 Any other Alsace AOP grape can be used in blends, and the base wines must be vinified separately.
 Vintages must be labeled on bottles.
 Some producers believe field blends are the best approach for serious wines.
 In this case, the grapes are typically vinified together and produced under a vineyard name.
 Marcel Deiss is one of the staunchest advocates of using field blends to express Alsatian terroir.

-L’Edleswicker or ‘noble blend’ are still simpler and usually inexpensive wines made from blends of white grape varieties.
+Edelzwicker or ‘noble blend’ is still a simpler and usually inexpensive wine made from blends of white grape varieties.
 These two types of wine do not have the same stringent production/aging rules and are simpler, rather than complex, gastronomic wines.
 Alsace AOP wines labeled Edelzwicker do not need to be vintage-dated, nor are they even required to contain more than one grape.
 In practice, they are blends; however, they do not need to indicate any percentages or grapes on the label.

 Four Noble Grape Varieties are traditionally judged to be ‘noble’ in terms of quality production and their ability to express the terroirs and typicity of Alsace.
-In 1975, when Alsace first designated its grand cru terroirs, only four Alsatian grape varieties were granted the prestigious grand cru status: Muscat, Riesling, Pinot Gris, and Gewurztraminer.
-In a changing climate, the notion of the ‘famous four’ is becoming somewhat outdated: there are seven key grape varieties in Alsace, including the in-demand Pinot Noir – now made in three Grands Crus sites and the remerging Sylvaner –made in the Grands Crus Zotzenburg vineyard since 2006.
+In 1975, when Alsace first designated its grand cru terroirs, only four Alsatian grape varieties were granted the prestigious grand cru status: Muscat, Riesling, Pinot Gris, and Gewürztraminer.
+In a changing climate, the notion of the ‘famous four’ is becoming somewhat outdated: there are seven key grape varieties in Alsace, including Pinot Blanc, the in-demand Pinot Noir – now made in three Grand Crus sites, and the reemerging Sylvaner –made in the Grands Crus Zotzenberg vineyard since 2006.

-Five communes may bottle this wine varietally under the existing Alsace AOP:
+Five communes may bottle this wine varietal under the existing Alsace AOP:

 • Heiligenstein